×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in St. James involves several steps.
 First, you need to determine your budget and what type of accommodation you are looking for.
 This could range from a single room to a full house, depending on your needs and financial capability.
 Next, you should research the area to understand the neighborhood, its safety, proximity to amenities like shops, schools, hospitals, and public transportation.
 Once you have a clear idea of what you want, you can start your search.
 There are several online platforms where you can find listings for rentals or properties for sale in St. James, such as Property Finder TT, Terra Caribbean, and Trinidad Real Estate.
 You can also engage the services of a real estate agent who is familiar with the area.
 They can help you find properties within your budget, arrange viewings, and handle negotiations with landlords or sellers.
 Remember to inspect any potential homes thoroughly.
 Check for any signs of damage, ask about utilities, and try to meet the neighbors if possible.
 Once you've found a place you like, you'll need to go through the process of signing a lease or purchasing the property.
 This usually involves providing proof of income, references, and possibly a deposit.
-Finally, once all the paperwork is done, you can move into your new home in St. James, Trinidad & Tobago," commented one expat who made the move to St. James.
+Finally, once all the paperwork is done, you can move into your new home in St. James, Trinidad & Tobago," explained one expat living in St. James, Trinidad & Tobago.

 What is a typical expat home or apartment like in St. James?

 "A typical expat home or apartment in St. James, Trinidad and Tobago, is often located in a secure, gated community or a well-guarded building.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a large living area, and a fully equipped kitchen.
 They often come furnished, with modern and comfortable furniture, and are equipped with air conditioning, given the tropical climate of the region.
 Many of these homes also have outdoor spaces, such as a balcony or a small garden, where residents can enjoy the warm weather.
 Some even have a private pool or access to a community pool.
 The homes are often located close to amenities such as supermarkets, restaurants, and schools, making daily life convenient for expats.
 The architecture and design of these homes can vary, with some featuring a more traditional Caribbean style, while others have a more modern, contemporary look.
 Despite the differences in style, these homes are typically well-maintained and offer a high standard of living.
 In terms of the neighborhood, St. James is known for its vibrant nightlife and cultural activities, so expats living here can expect a lively and dynamic environment.
-However, the residential areas are usually quiet and peaceful, providing a good balance for expats," said one expat who made the move to St. James.
+However, the residential areas are usually quiet and peaceful, providing a good balance for expats," remarked one expat who made the move to St. James.

 What is the average cost of housing in St. James?